eclipse-tractusx/item-relationship-service/docs/concept/#333-Data-Sov-guardrails-presentation/#333-data-sovereignty-presentation.md

 - [ ] These Constraints are the base for a potential “auto-negotiation” process
 - [ ] Part of the required logic for such a negotiation process is already available
 - [ ] Application Providers must ensure a proper negotiation process
+- [ ] Do NOT accept Policies / Offers you or your organization doesn't understand or accept.

 Core requirement for  data consumers.
 - [ ] Establish a legally binding framework agreement.